ishabh89/Med-Expert/README.md

 ## Azure services,
 I basically uses two Azure cloud computing Services.

 First,Static web app Service to host the website in Azure.
-It is a serverless hosting.So, in Azure I can see the metrics(graphs) of Hit ratio of a website with respect to time in an Azure interface.
+It is a serverless hosting.So, in Azure I can Monitor the metrics(graphs) of Hit ratio of a website with respect to time in an Azure interface.

 Second, i used Application  Insight service to generate insight from the website.
 I used INSTRUMENTATION STRING in my script page.For connecting the Azure Application insight service to my website.
 I also run Dummy Query to generate the data metric.